microsoft/coyote/docs/_learn/programming-models/async/overview.md

 permalink: /learn/programming-models/async/overview
 ---

-## Programming model: asynchronous tasks
+# Programming model: asynchronous tasks

 The _asynchronous tasks_ programming model of Coyote is based on the [task-based asynchronous pattern](https://docs.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap).
 This programming model exposes the `ControlledTask` type, which can be used with the `async` and `await` C# keywords, similar to the `System.Threading.Tasks.Task` type.
 The `ControlledTask` type can be used as a drop-in replacement for the `System.Threading.Tasks.Task` type.
 However, `ControlledTask` can also be used alongside `System.Threading.Tasks.Task` to easily invoke external asynchronous APIs from your code.
 We will discuss this in more detail below.

-The benefit of using `ControlledTask` is that during testing, the Coyote runtime will control the schedule of each `ControlledTask` and thoroughly explore all possible asynchronous interlevings to automatically find and report hard-to-reproduce concurrency bugs.
+The benefit of using `ControlledTask` is that during testing, the Coyote runtime will control the scheduling of each `ControlledTask` to explore various interleavings.
 In production, `ControlledTask` executes efficiently, as it is implemented using a `System.Threading.Tasks.Task`.

 ## Overview